 You might consider a vegan diet if you’re still concerned or confused.
 Vegans do not eat animal products like milk, eggs, or dairy products like cheese and butter.

 Why is it Good to Drink Milk on a Vegetarian Diet?

-Calcium is another crucial component that may be got through milk, whether or not you follow a strict vegetarian diet.
+Calcium is another crucial component that may be obtained through milk, whether or not you follow a strict vegetarian diet.
 Sure, vegetarians can source their calcium from plant-based foods.
 However, the required portions to meet the daily recommended amount of calcium may be unrealistic for most.

-Furthermore, replacing milk with non-dairy calcium sources such as fortified soy milk and leafy greens might result in dietary deficiencies in other important elements such as vitamin D, protein, phosphorus, potassium, riboflavin, magnesium, vitamin B12, and vitamin A.
+Furthermore, replacing milk with non-dairy calcium sources such as fortified soy milk and leafy greens might result in dietary deficiencies in other essential elements such as vitamin D, protein, phosphorus, potassium, riboflavin, magnesium, vitamin B12, and vitamin A.

 What Other Dairy Products Can Vegetarians Eat?

 The recommended amount of dairy for anyone over the age of nine is three servings each day.
 Although a glass of milk (one serving of dairy) provides many necessary nutrients, especially for those adhering to a plant-based diet, there are many ways to ensure you eat the suggested dairy daily.

 A vegetarian diet’s variety of dairy products allows you to use milk and dairy throughout multiple meals.
 These other dairy products also contribute different flavors and textures to food.
 As we all know, a diet with many options allows for more access and consistency.

 If you don’t like milk or just aren’t keen on drinking three glasses daily, you can incorporate many other dairy foods into your diet that provide similar nutrients and are still vegetarian-friendly.
 The most common sources of dairy include: